MikeMNelhams/SkyBroadbandProject/README.md

 # SkyBroadbandProject
-Private access to the following Phase A MDM3 problem.
+Public access to the following problem presented by Sky Broadband.
+All of the data has been collected by OfCom for public access.

 The google colab notebook is uploaded and updated through G-Suite and Github.